luiul/statistics-meets-logistics/README.md

 The features created include:

 - the bias (default value 1; indicating the y-intersect term)
-- values raised to a power for each degree x**i
+- values raised to a power for each degree x^i
 - interactions between all pairs of features x_i * x_j

-Example for the features A and B it creates: 1, A, B, A**2, A*B, B**2 > we grab more signal from the data to determine if there are interaction term relationships or higher order relationships
+Example for the features A and B it creates: 1, A, B, A^2, A*B, B^2 > we grab more signal from the data to determine if there are interaction term relationships or higher order relationships

 ## Bias Variance Trade-Off: Overfitting versus Underfitting (based on MSE)